MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 Click **Next** to continue.

 10. Indicate whether you are using a multitenant configuration.
-If you are installing the web client for a stand-alone instance of [!INCLUDE[prodshort](../includes/prodshort.md)], simply click Next.
+If you are installing the web client for a stand-alone instance of Dynamics GP, simply click Next.

-Refer to the Tenant Installation and Administration Guide for complete details about deploying [!INCLUDE[prodshort](../includes/prodshort.md)] web components in a multitenant configuration.
+Refer to the Tenant Installation and Administration Guide for complete details about deploying Dynamics GP web components in a multitenant configuration.

-11. Supply the information about the [!INCLUDE[prodshort](../includes/prodshort.md)] installation if this is not a multitenant configuration.
-This information is used to start a [!INCLUDE[prodshort](../includes/prodshort.md)] runtime process and creates a connection to the [!INCLUDE[prodshort](../includes/prodshort.md)] databases.
+11. Supply the information about the Dynamics GP installation if this is not a multitenant configuration.
+This information is used to start a Dynamics GP runtime process and creates a connection to the Dynamics GP databases.

 ![shows a screen for connecting the web components to dynamics gp data.](media/install-web-gp-connection.png "GP Connection")

-Specify the SQL Login and password for the Web Client SQL Server login that you created for the [!INCLUDE[prodshort](../includes/prodshort.md)] system database.
-You created this user when you ran [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities during the installation of [!INCLUDE[prodshort](../includes/prodshort.md)].
+Specify the SQL Login and password for the Web Client SQL Server login that you created for the Dynamics GP system database.
+You created this user when you ran Dynamics GP Utilities during the installation of Dynamics GP.
 You must specify the GP instance name to use service based architecture.
-If you only have a single installation of [!INCLUDE[prodshort](../includes/prodshort.md)] on your machine, leave the DEFAULT instance name.
+If you only have a single installation of Dynamics GP on your machine, leave the DEFAULT instance name.
 If you have a named instance, provide the instance name you provided during the installation.
-You must also specify the locations of the components for the [!INCLUDE[prodshort](../includes/prodshort.md)] installation.
-If you are not using the default locations for the [!INCLUDE[prodshort](../includes/prodshort.md)] components, use the Browse buttons to select the location of each component.
+You must also specify the locations of the components for the Dynamics GP installation.
+If you are not using the default locations for the Dynamics GP components, use the Browse buttons to select the location of each component.

 Click **Next** to continue.
 You will be prompted to re-enter the password for the

 SQL login that you specified.
 Enter the password and click **OK**.

-12. Specify the Windows account that [!INCLUDE[prodshort](../includes/prodshort.md)] processes will run as for users that log in using their Organizational Account.
+12. Specify the Windows account that Dynamics GP processes will run as for users that log in using their Organizational Account.
 This dialog will only be displayed if the selected authentication type was Organizational Account or Mixed Mode for a single tenant deployment.

 Click **Next** to continue.